 How insurance helps

-While this data shows that uninsured patients have a lower average hospital stay cost, it’s important to remember that insurance companies often set an out-of-pocket maximum, meaning that while your bill may be high, you’ll only be required to pay the amount your provider has set as your maximum.
+While this data shows that uninsured patients have a lower average hospital stay cost, it’s important to remember that insurance companies often set an out-of-pocket maximum.
+While your bill may be high, you’ll only be required to pay the amount your provider has set as your maximum.

-In addition, most insurance companies will often negotiate your cost, helping you get a discounted price compared to what you were originally charged.
+In addition, most insurance companies will often negotiate your hospital costs, helping you get a discounted price compared to what you were originally charged.

 Take a look at what you might pay for each hospital bill without insurance: